atc1441/HINKeinkDisplayLibrary/README.md

 This library dont uses any Buffer, it will directly write to the E-Paper Display and dont uses much RAM, it is not as fast as with buffer.

-One 10k Ohm Resistore is needed to use the library. you also need the Adafruit GFX Library installed.
+One 10k Ohm Resistore is needed to use the library, see the example for pinout.

+you also need the Adafruit GFX Library installed.

 Tested with: